SDCC volunteers make our neighborhood one of the best places to live in the St. Louis region!

 The Arts Committee implements community arts projects including concerts, workshops, and more.
 A couple of committee members had to step down so we’re looking for some new people to get involved.

-Skinker DeBaliviere block leaders take charge of getting communication out to their blocks.
-They deliver newspapers and flyers every couple of months, create email/contact lists for their blocks, and help the Community Council stay informed about the happenings of each block.
+Skinker DeBaliviere block captains take charge of getting communication out to their blocks.
+They deliver or arrange for delivery of newspapers and flyers every couple of months, create email/contact lists for their blocks, and help the Community Council stay informed about the happenings of each block.
 Basically, this is your chance to become a neighborhood hero!
-Contact us to learn more or sign up.
+[See this page for more information.]